Detecting Entanglement by Pure Bosonic Extension: Challenging scenarios for PureB-ext

 Here, we consider the higher dimension where there exists bound entanglement.
 Bound entanglement is a suitable testing ground to verify our method's validity.
-Here, we randomly generate 100 simples from six-parameter family in $3\otimes3$ \cite{divincenzo2003unextendible}.
-We calculate the boundary value $\beta$ of the directions produced by these simples in the same way, using different methods, including CHA, PPT, and PureB-ext.
+100 samples are randomly generated from the six-parameter family in $3\otimes3$ \cite{divincenzo2003unextendible}, which gives special directions in the density matrix space.
+The lengths of the associated boundary states $||\vec{\sigma}||_2$ for different approaches are calculated, including CHA, PPT, and PureB-ext in Fig.~\ref{sixparam_random}.
 We rearrange the samples according to the values calculated by CHA.
-In fact, the boundary value of the PPT method for this six-parameter family is identical.
+The values obtained by PPT are identical due to the special property of the six-parameter family.
 So you can observe a straight line in the figure below.
-Meanwhile, our method PureB-ext gives satisfactory values among the different samples.
+Meanwhile, our method PureB-ext gives satisfactory values among the most samples.
 As expected, we can get more accurate results to approximate the separable set by increasing the number of extensions.
 However, there are some overlaps among the different PureB-ext.
-These directions are the particular ones mentioned in Sec. \ref{intro}, where we cannot find a pure pre-image for related $\bar{\Theta}_k$.
-Here, we regard it as a quasi-inclusion relation between PureB(k) and PureB(k+1) instead of a strict inclusion relation.
-In practice, the "bad" directions nearly only show up in some particular bound entangled corners where the gap is small.
-Our algorithm works well for generic states and approximates the separable set to a satisfactory level.
+These directions might be the degenerate cases, where we cannot find a pure pre-image for the boundary state of $\bar{\Theta}_k$ (or due to some convergence problems from numerical instability which we cannot confirm).
+So there might be a quasi-inclusion relation between PureB($k$) and PureB($k+1$) instead of a strict inclusion relation.
+In practice, we only observed the "bad" directions in some bound entangled corners where the gap between PPT and CHA is small.
+For generic directions, PureB-ext is still effective and efficient.